About This Project

 Natalia Shivan Collier

-Since 2000, I have served as co-founder and Executive Director of the nonprofit organization, Environmental Protection in the Caribbean (EPIC).
-By background is in wildlife biology, with a focus on seabirds.
+Since 2000, I have served as co-founder and Grenadines Seabird Program Manager of the nonprofit organization, Environmental Protection in the Caribbean (EPIC).
+My background is in wildlife biology, with a focus on seabirds.
 I currently manage several research, outreach, and conservation projects throughout the Caribbean Basin.

 I coordinated with our research team on the groundbreaking Seabird Breeding Atlas of the Lesser Antilles, which provides the first regional, standardized perspective on the population status of seabirds.
 It was this book which prioritized the conservation value of the Grenadines and highlighted the issue of seabird harvest in the area.